TheExtensionLab/Documentation/_posts/mega-menu/2015-09-11-configuration.md

 On the [ExtensionLab website](http://www.theextensionlab.com/downloadable/extension_keys/list/) locate the serial key under ```My Account > Serial Keys``` and copy and paste it into the Serial Key section and hit "Save Config".
 If the serial key is valid the error message below should disappear.

+For more information on the other fields in this section please see [here](/mega-menu/configuration-options.html)

 ***Creating your first MegaMenu dropdown***

 [Click here to see information on creating megamenu dropdowns](/mega-menu/create-a-dropdown.html)